 This was a Spanish church with a Spanish priest, and he does not speak English, and he has not understood a word I said, how can he possibly forgive me my sin?

 How could I mime my sin from behind the curtain?
 And would he understand me if he saw me re-enact it?
 Are some sins so international to be easily understood in any language?

 I did what most English people do when abroad and not understood.
-I repeated every word again slowly and very loudly.
-Somehow, there’s a tradition amongst us British that if we speak slowly and loudly we would be understood universally by everyone.
+I repeated every word again slowly and loudly.

-Not satisfied with a half-hearted Spanish Confession, as soon as I arrived back home I thought I’d make doubly sure and get a proper absolution from an English speaking priest; albeit our priest has a Scottish accent, but I forgive him that.
+When I arrived back home I thought I’d make doubly sure and I went straight to my English speaking priest, albeit he has a Scottish accent, by I forgive him that.

-The following morning, when asked by the receptionist whether I had used the ice box, I had forgotten about the chocolate bar and I said “No!”
+The following morning, when asked by the receptionist whether I had used the ice box, I had forgotten about the beer and I said “No!”